21st Century Terrorism

 Experts?

-There’s a growing idea that only so-called CT experts can handle counter-terrorism in the private sector.
+There’s a growing fallacy that only so-called CT experts can handle counter terrorism in the private sector.

-Historically, neither UK private organisations nor government agencies were involved in private-sector CT.
-But over the past 20 years, the threat has grown and so has government interest – recently.
+Historically, neither UK private organisations nor government agencies were involved in private sector CT.
+But over the past 20 years, the threat has grown and so has UK government interest.

 Still, some officials wrongly believe that only those labeled as terrorism experts are qualified.
-This view reflects a closed mindset and a lack of real understanding of how CT works in the private sector.
+This view reflects a closed group think mindset and a lack of real understanding of how CT works in the private sector – basically unconscious incompetence.

 Security Professionals